Common cyber attacks

 Reconnaissance

-Reconnaissance “attacks” are used to gather information about a target.
-The information gathered in the initial stage at least is often publicly available information.
+Reconnaissance βattacksβ are used to gather information about a target.
+The information gathered in this initial stage is often publicly available information and can be used to launch a targeted social engineering attack.

 Social engineering

-Social engineering attacks do not directly exploit a company’s IT systems, instead they exploit the employees.
+Social engineering attacks do not directly exploit a companyβs IT systems, instead they exploit the employees.
 No matter how many security features you configure on your routers, switches, firewalls, servers, PCs, etc., people are always a vulnerability that can be exploited.

 Social engineering attacks involve psychological manipulation to make the target reveal confidential information or perform some action the attacker wants the target to do.
 As with the previous attack types, there are various kinds of social engineering attacks.
 Here are a few common ones.

 *Phishing involves fraudulent emails that appear to come from a legitimate business, such as your bank or your credit card company.
 These emails contain links to a fraudulent website that seems legitimate.
-The website may look identical to the real login page of your bank’s website, for example.
+The website may look identical to the real login page of your bankβs website, for example.
 Users are told to login to the fake website, therefore providing their login credentials to the attacker.

 Spear phishing is a type of phishing that is more targeted.
 This can take the form of personalized emails sent to employees of a specific company.